 Traditionally, sounding refers to a medical procedure that involves using a probe (called a sound) to dilate the urethra prior to urological surgery or to locate an obstruction.
-But these days, sounding is also a sexual practice enjoyed by approximately 10% of men according to a 2012 sexual wellness survey.
-This kink is often associated with the BDSM community, but isn’t necessarily about inflicting pain or asserting dominance.
+However, sounding has also found a place in sexual exploration, enjoyed by approximately 10% of men, according to a 2012 sexual wellness survey.
+While often associated with the BDSM community, sounding doesn’t have to be about pain or dominance—it’s about exploring new sensations and discovering your own body.

 Why Sounding Feels So Good